RomeoLB/sync-tagged-playlist/README.md

-# sync-tagged-playlist - VIDEO ONLY
+# BSN.Content sync-tagged-playlist - VIDEO FILES ONLY
-Sync video playback for tagged playlist
+Synchronised video playback for tagged playlist

 This plugin and presentation combo will allow the user to play a specific tagged playlist in sync across multiple Brightsign players.